Pilvorm/Pilvorm/README.md

   - ReactJS, Next.js

 ### 👯 I’m looking to collaborate on ...
-- More projects related to web development and app designing would improve my knowledge and skill.
+- More projects related to web development and app design would improve my knowledge and skills.
 Let's work together!
-- Also opent to work for internship.
+- Also open to work for an internship.

 ### 📫 How to reach me: ...
 - Instagram: @danielemrld